jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 cat log.old >> log.new
 ```

-  When you execute this command you will notice no output comes to the screen.
-This is because the angle bracket has redirected the output and written it to a file.

 ### Standard Error

-  When you type a command and ther is an error message, perhaps "file or directory not found:" though that is printed to the screen, that is not part of __standard out__ it is part of __standard error__.
-Standard error can be useful for logging.
-If you have a command you want to execute but you want to suppress the standard error from showing on the screen, yet log it to a file, you can do so.
+  When you type a command that does not execute succesfully it returns an error message to the __standard out__.
+Perhaps the message is *"file or directory not found:"* that is printed to the screen.
+But that error is not part of the __standard out__, it is part of __standard error__.
+Standard error can be useful for logging and debiggin purposes.
+If you have a command you want to execute but you want to suppress the __standard error__ from showing on the screen, yet log it to a file, you can do so.

 #### Surpressing Standard Out and Error

   Each of the standards can be referenced numberically.
 The first element is ___standard in__ which has the implied value of __0__ or no value at all.
 The next element, __standard out__ has the value of __1__.
 The final element, __standard out__ can be referenced by the number __2__.
 Note in the script below we are redirecting standard out and error to seperate file which can be used for debugging our shell script later on.
+Standard out and standard error and be redirected together in the bash shell with a single ```&``` in front of an angle bracket.
 ```bash
 sudo apt-get -y update 1>/tmp/01.out 2>/tmp/01.err
 sudo apt-get -y install nginx 1>/tmp/02.out 2>/tmp/02.err service nginx start 1>/tmp/03.out 2>/tmp/03.err
 ```
-  Standard out and standard error and be redirected together in the bash shell with a single ```&```.

 > __Exercise:__ Use the single angle bracket to redirct the output of a command to a file.
 Techncally this command is a "1" followed by an angle bracket ">" but the one is implied and can be left out.
 What happens when you try this command: ```ls -l > ./dir-list.txt; cat ./dir-list.txt```